Welcome to the final part of this month's series on producing a successful launch.

 Trust me though – starting early is the only way to go.
 Depending on the size of the project, you might even start earlier than 6-9 weeks!

 Step Two: Set A List “Lock-Date”

-When you’re working on a film production or tv show, there’s a always a picture lock date.
+When you’re working on a film production or tv show, there’s always a picture lock date.
 At that point, no new shots can be added, no new material can be created unless something is broken.
 Same thing in the game industry.
 At some point, changes cannot be made without a very good case.

 Your Launch-Lock-Date means you shouldn’t be adding to the list…you should be editing and removing things from the list.

 *If you work with clients – setting a lock-date is critical to what you'll come to call feature creep.
 Those amazing ideas that keep getting added to the launch — set the boundaries early because you'll be the one to suffer!

 The Only [Swipe This] List You'll See From Me…And You Need To Complete It